 And that this friendship won’t never end.”

-Through pursuing her own creativity she found her strength, understanding and her amazing capacity for love, which she was able to express in her own voice through art.
+Through pursuing her own creativity she found her strength, her understanding, and her amazing capacity for love, which she was able to express in her own voice through art.

-Becci’s talents as a writer, (she wrote over 80 plays), as an actress, and as an extraordinary personality have helped to encourage thousands of people to see beyond the label of ‘Disability’, to appreciate the value of every individual, and to recognize each person’s need for a creative voice.
+Becci’s talents as a writer (authoring over eighty plays), as an actress, and as an extraordinary personality encouraged thousands of people to see beyond the label of “disability,” to appreciate the value of every individual, and to recognize each person’s need for a creative voice.

 Americans Who Tell the Truth (AWTT) offers a variety of ways to engage with its portraits and portrait subjects.
 Host an exhibit, use our free lesson plans and educational programs, or engage with a member of the AWTT team or portrait subjects.